DavidCradock/Nexus/README.md

 **To do**

-- Remove TextFonts usage of the texture manager and instead, have the texture object in the TextFont object.
+- Remove TextFonts usage of the texture manager and instead, have the texture object in the TextFont object?
 - Unify each manager so they each have reference counts and maybe groups?
 - Remove all the old coding style of underscores etc. Tidy up all the code with new.
 - Check all the /graphics/sprites/ code and test the hell out of it.